Replica symmetry breaking in spin glasses in the replica-free Keldysh formalism: Application: The quantum Sherrington-Kirkpatrick model

 \subsection{Effective action}

-An important distinction between the new platforms and classical glasses is the finite lifetime of the excited states due to spontaneous emission.
-It is therefore important to develop a minimal dynamical description applicable to late but finite times.
-We will achieve this by deriving the effective Ginzburg-Landau action of the random Ising model in a longitudinal and a transversal field as defined in \eqref{eq:H_SK}.
-The quenched disordered coupling strengths $J_{ij}$ are drawn from a Gaussian distribution independent of the site indices $i$ and $j$.
+To obtain the equations of motion, we derive the effective Ginzburg-Landau action of the random Ising model in a longitudinal and a transversal field as defined in \eqref{eq:H_SK}.
+Without loss of generality, the quenched disordered coupling strengths $J_{ij}$ are drawn from a Gaussian distribution independent of the site indices $i$ and $j$.
 Hence, this model first introduced in Ref.~\cite{Ye1993}, is effectively infinite-dimensional and described by mean-field theory.
 Its equilibrium Landau action has been studied in Ref.~\cite{Sachdev1995}, with aging dynamics analyzed in Ref.~\cite{Kennett2001b} and previously based on the approach of Sompolinsky and Zippelius \cite{Sompolinsky1981, Sompolinsky1982} in Ref.~\cite{Cugliandolo1994}.
-Near the phase transition, we can average the spins over a small domain, such that the discrete spins are replaced by a real bosonic variable $S_i$.
+Near the phase transition, we can average the spins over a small domain, and integrate over the transverse spin components, such that the discrete spins are replaced by a real bosonic variable $S_i \sim Z_i$; in this process the spin Berry phase, which has a first-order time derivative, is replaced by a kinetic term which has a second-order time derivative \cite{Sachdev1995} (in other words, Ising spins in a transverse field are similar to quantum rotors).
 Integrating out the disordered coupling strengths $J_{ij}$, the site index can be dropped, and the effective action is given by \cite{Kennett2001b}